About the project

 Scott Russell, sound engineer, who recorded the pupils,

-Nichola Fraser of Friends of Baxter Park, whose memories of the Park was recorded by pupils as part of their research,
+Nichola Fraser of Friends of Baxter Park, whose memories of the Park was recorded by pupils,

 Stuart Fairweather, Dundee City Council Communities Officer, Irene Shearer, Chair of the Friends of Baxter Park and Lynn Cunningham, DYWDA, for their help and support,